shantanuuchak/loveleen-netlifycms/content/posts/2021-11-10-controversial-ads-and-sentiments-of-audience/index.md

   controversies around the ads are never-ending.
 hero: images/fem-ad.webp
 ---
-**Controversial Ads and sentiments of audience:**
+## Controversial Ads and sentiments of the audience

 From Tanishq ad to Fab India to Fem bleach to Sabyasachi, the controversies around the ads are never-ending.
-Basically, ads are generated for the profit motive and not for publicising or hurting someone’s religious sentiments (Mostly).
+Basically, ads are generated for the profit motive and not for publicizing or hurting someone’s religious sentiments (Mostly).
 Maybe we have different opinions with the broadcasters as the audience or maybe some have similar views with the broadcasters?
-And different opinions lies in every society.
+And different opinions lie in every society.

 ![sabyasachi-ad](images/collage-3_0-sixteen_nine.jpg "sabyasachi-ad")